Frequently Asked Questions

 - Can I join the Association as an individual?

-An individual can only join as a Business Member – Sole Consultancy.
+An individual can only join as a Business Member – Sole Consultant.
 Our members are primarily public and private organizations, as we are organization-based.

 - Who are members of the California Transit Association?

-We represent more than 200 member organizations, including public transit agencies, commuter rail agencies, transit allies/support groups and transit industry suppliers.
+We represent more than 240 member organizations, including public transit agencies, passenger rail and ferry operators, transit allies/support groups and transit industry suppliers.

 - What educational and networking events do you offer each year?

-We offer two to three major events each year:
+We offer several programs and events each year:

-Transit 101 – A new event for 2013, offering a briefing session for elected officials to bring them up to speed on important transit policy issues
+Transit 101 – Produced during odd-numbered years (the first year of a two-year legislative session), offering a briefing session for elected officials and their staffs to bring them up to speed on important transit policy issues

 Spring Legislative Conference – An annual event in Sacramento scheduled over two days